Autumn-Joy/webhooks-project/README.md

 - this is pub/sub without a broker, sent over http

-### building the consumer
+### building the "consumer" (i.e. spring boot controller)

-- ***key question***: how do i know where to start? how do i know what pieces are important and where?
+- ***key question***: how do i know where to start??
+  - how do i know what pieces are important and where?
   - this is an integration between GitHub and my application.
-I'm not calling them, they're calling me. they're sending the request.
-I'm sending the response. they're gonna be sending ... what? how do i know?
+  - I'm not calling them, they're calling me.
+  - they're sending the request.
+I'm sending the response.
+  - but what shape is the data they're sending ... ? how do i know?

 - *pull up the docs on "on push" webhook for GitHub*
   - https://docs.github.com/en/webhooks/webhook-events-and-payloads#push
     - this shows the fields required for the request.
   - https://docs.github.com/en/rest/repos/webhooks?apiVersion=2026-03-10#create-a-repository-webhook
-    - this shows the endpoint that GitHub will be making the `POST` call to:
+    - this shows the endpoint GitHub making a `POST` call to:
     - `/repos/{owner}/{repo}/hooks`
     ```
     curl -L \